Tamanas007/QuantumSpreadSimulation/README.md

 # Spacetime + Hilbert-Space Path-Integral Simulator

 ## Overview
-# Core Objective

-Our goal was to explore whether complex quantum behaviors like the delayed-choice experiment and interference could be intuitively understood by modeling particles as having not just a position in spacetime, but also a hidden "internal state" within an abstract Hilbert space.
+Our goal was to explore whether complex quantum behaviors like the delayed-choice experiment and interference could be intuitively understood by modeling particles as having not just a position in spacetime, but also a hidden "internal state" within an abstract Hilbert space.What looked like correlations “beyond causal links” in 4D spacetime is actually causal when viewed in the full high-dimensional space.
+The entanglement-like correlations are emergent from deterministic evolution in the larger Hilbert manifold.

 Phase 1: The Basic "Delayed-Choice" Model